NagariaHussain/the-missing-frappe-manual/src/content/docs/handouts/day-0.md

 ### The Desk

 Explore the desk interface, this is the admin interface for your Frappe site.
-Specially, get yourself comfortable using this part of the navbar:
+Specially, get yourself comfortable using the highlighted parts in the screenshot:

 ![Highlighted Desk](../../../assets/images/highlighted-desk.png)